cncf/toc/reviews/2022-pixie-annual.md

   - Expand matrix of supported K8s distributions, kernel versions, CPU Architectures (ARM), and related deprecation policies.
   - Expand our testing matrix to automatically cover supported environments.

+As a part of our goal to grow the community, we are actively working towards making our issue and pull request process more open and transparent.
+This will ensure that users can identify the bugs and features being worked on, and that they can easily make their own contributions.
+This includes:

+- Moving our internal issue tracker (JIRA) fully to Github.
+This process will be completed by the end of September.
+- Moving from our internal code review tool (Phabricator) completely to Github PRs.
+This will be done by the end of November.

 Pixie’s detailed roadmap is located [here](https://docs.google.com/spreadsheets/d/1tS9BxGaiu8P2Iq-ucxhicyteOH2hjVDRR80jCrsBANw/edit#gid=0).

 ## How the CNCF Can Help